Colchester in Essex

 There are great places to visit near Colchester including some great towns, castles, woodlands, airports, historic buildings, cities, villages, country parks, shopping centres, parks and nature reserves.

-There are a several good airports in the Colchester area like London Southend Airport, and London Stansted Airport.
+There are a number of airports near Colchester including London Southend Airport, and London Stansted Airport.

 The area close to Colchester boasts some of the best nature reserves including Bedfords Park.